 What You Should Know When Buying A Condo

-There’s a lot to consider when purchasing property, and with condos specifically, there may be a few additional factors that you haven’t had to consider with single-family homes.
-Because of this, we recommend potential buyers consider each of the following aspects before buying a condo.
+You have a lot to consider when purchasing property.
+With condos specifically, you may have a few additional factors you wouldn’t have to consider with single-family homes.
+For this reason, we recommend you consider the following aspects before you buy a condo:

 Condo Association Fees

-We’ve mentioned it already, but condo association fees are a factor to consider when purchasing this type of property.
-In addition to monthly mortgage costs and property taxes, condo owners are also responsible for paying monthly fees to their HOA, so you’ll need to plan for this in your monthly budget.
+As mentioned before, condo fees are a factor to consider when you buy this type of property.
+In addition to mortgage costs and property taxes, condo owners must pay monthly fees to their HOA.
+You’ll need to plan for this in your monthly budget if you buy a condo.

 Certain Restrictions